HIGH STREET BOTULINUM TOXIN: WHAT’S THE DEAL?

 The Service and The Environment

-After announcing the launch of botox and treatment services, Newson emphasized the importance of a professional environment.
+After announcing the launch of Botulinum Toxin and treatment services, Newson emphasized the importance of a professional environment.
 Offering private consultation rooms completely separate from the shop floor, is definitely a ‘big tick’ in the box: besides the obvious sanitary benefits, a private room can also take away from the traditional high street feeling and create a more welcoming and trusted environment for customers.

 The service also won’t allow walk-in customers, which is another positive feature.
 Instead, customers (strictly only over the age of 25) will have to book via phone to first consult with a practitioner nurse and later fill out a medical questionnaire which is assessed by experts.
 Impulse buying pay be encouraged amongst retail customers of Superdrug but if they want to create a credible and responsible service, it is vitally important this concept is not exploited through the new aesthetic treatments on offer.

 Of course, the procedure itself carries the most risks.
-From low-quality fillers to self-proclaimed “experts” and mistakes in administration, ‘botched jobs’ in Botox and dermal fillers can cause a range of serious health issues such as haematoma or abscess formation, skin necrosis, granulomas and even blindness.
+From low-quality fillers to self-proclaimed “experts” and mistakes in administration, ‘botched jobs’ in Botulinum Toxin and dermal fillers can cause a range of serious health issues such as haematoma or abscess formation, skin necrosis, granulomas and even blindness.
 Superdrug ambassador, Dr. Pixie McKenna acknowledged the issue in her following statement, reassuring that the company will be careful with selecting the practitioners:

-This ambitious project could make botox and filler treatments more accessible to the public, encouraging other high street giants such as Boots to roll-out a similar project.
+This ambitious project could make Botulinum Toxin and filler treatments more accessible to the public, encouraging other high street giants such as Boots to roll-out a similar project.
 In some ways, this project may be regarded as empowering the public to access treatments which have traditionally been considered ‘luxury’ and reserved for the likes of the rich and famous.
 As a ‘big fish’ in the retail world, Superdrug will be under watchful scrutiny more than most cosmetic clinics operating in the UK.
 Perhaps they are therefore more likely to adhere to the legislation and guidance in this field, protecting standards of practice and promoting customer satisfaction.

 As the popularity of these treatments continues to climb, we urge customers to maintain respect for the medical significance of receiving treatment and stay informed of the potential risks and side effects.
 Clients should assess their practitioners on an individual basis, ensuring they have the appropriate background in healthcare and can demonstrate a satisfactory level of training and experience.

-If you would like more information on the treatments available as a cosmetic model with Acquisition Aesthetics, please follow this link or contact us on 02033895611 or email us at firstname.lastname@example.org
+If you would like more information on the treatments available as a cosmetic model patient with Acquisition Aesthetics, please follow this link or contact us on 02033895611 or email us at firstname.lastname@example.org